 A completed “Cuestionario de identificación de factores de riesgo en viajeros” (Questionnaire Of Identification Of Risk Factors In Travelers) must be presented to Mexico immigration officials upon arrival.

-Furthermore, the land border between Mexico and the US has been closed to non-essential traffic at least through July 21.
+Furthermore, the land border between Mexico and the US has been closed to non-essential traffic and will remain closed at least through October 21.

 More details and information may be found at the US Embassy in Mexico’s website.